mdana5/xray-pneumonia-detector/README.md

 ---
 -->
+## 7. Explainability using Grad-CAM

+To improve trust and interpretability, Grad-CAM is used to generate heatmaps that highlight the infected regions in the chest X-ray.

+This helps doctors understand why the model made a particular prediction.

 # Conclusion

-This project demonstrates how **AI and deep learning can assist healthcare professionals in medical diagnosis**.
-By integrating **MONAI preprocessing, deep learning classification, confidence-based routing, and human-in-the-loop review**, the system provides a safer and more reliable AI-assisted diagnostic workflow for chest X-ray analysis.
+This project demonstrates how AI and deep learning can assist healthcare professionals in medical diagnosis.
+By integrating custom preprocessing techniques including CLAHE, deep learning classification, confidence-based routing, and human-in-the-loop review, the system provides a safer and more reliable AI-assisted diagnostic workflow for chest X-ray analysis.

 Such systems have the potential to **improve diagnostic efficiency, reduce workload for radiologists, and enable faster detection of pneumonia in clinical settings**.